 Some highly secure environments require you to prevent all USB devices that users might have connected to their client devices from being redirected to their remote desktops and applications.
-You can disable USB redirection for all desktop pools, for specific desktop pools, or for specific users in a desktop pool.
+You can deactivate USB redirection for all desktop pools, for specific desktop pools, or for specific users in a desktop pool.

 Use any of the following strategies, as appropriate for your situation: